 Contrary to the case with a successor holder, former spouses or partners can be qualified for the role of a beneficiary as well.
 In this case the funds amassed at the time of death can be transferred tax-free too, but there are several nuances to consider.
 If after death the TFSA’s value increases, this amount will be considered taxable and included as your official income.

 If your spouse is named as your beneficiary, they will have time until December 31st of the year following the year of death to make an exempt contribution to their TFSA.
 This way the transfer won’t influence their own contribution room.
-In case meeting the deadline doesn’t seem possible, contacting a law consultant might be a prefferable option.
+In case meeting the deadline doesn’t seem possible, contacting a lawyer in Toronto might be a prefferable option.

 Not Stated